pretix/pretix-docs/docs/topics/taxes.md

 Under "Tax rate", choose a rate in percent.
 For example, if your products are sold with the regular value-added tax rate in Germany, set the "Tax rate" to 19%.

-By default, the box next to "The configured product prices include the tax amount" is checked.
+The box next to "The configured product prices include the tax amount" determines whether the price of a product with this tax rule is handled as its net price (before tax) or its gross price (after tax).
-Uncheck this box if you want to add the tax rate on top of the specified product price.
+By default, this box is checked, so all product prices with this tax rule are handled as gross prices (tax is included in the price).
+This means that a product with a listed price of €10.00 and a tax rate of 19.00 % has a net price of €8.40, €1.60 worth of value-added tax, and a total gross price of €10.00.

+If you uncheck this box, all product prices with this tax rule are handled as net prices (tax is added on top of the listed price).
+A product with a price of €10.00 and a 19.00 % tax rule will have €1.90 worth of taxes added on top of the net price, leading to a gross price of €11.90.
-This applies to all products that use this specific tax rule.
+This setting applies to all products that use this specific tax rule.
+It does **not** apply to all products in your shop.

 Click the :btn:Save button once you are happy with your choices.